 Captii Ventures, the venture investment arm of our Group, focuses primarily on the SEA market for start-up investment opportunities.
 Our venture investment business regularly interacts with other venture capital (VC) management companies in the region and participates in funding rounds as either lead investor or as a co-investor following the lead investor.
-In 2017 Captii Ventures added four new investees to its portfolio of start-up investments while also supporting the ten existing investees from 2016 in realising the development plans for their business.
+In 2018 Captii Ventures added two new investees to its portfolio of start-up investments while also supporting the thirteen existing investees from 2017 in realising the development plans for their business.

-As at end-2017, there are a total of 168 people that are employed in our businesses.
-The majority of these personnel are located in Malaysia, where our operational headquarters is situated, while the rest work out of Singapore, Pakistan, Indonesia and Vietnam.
+As at end-2018, there are a total of 189 people that are employed in our Group.
+The majority of these personnel are located in Malaysia, where our operational headquarters is situated, while the rest work out of Singapore, Pakistan, Brunei, Thailand, Indonesia and Vietnam.

-The 2017 financial was a positive year for our business in terms of Group revenue growth but a mixed one when we examine the performance of each of our business segments.
-The Group achieved consolidated revenue of S$24.8 million for the financial year 2017, an increase of 5.8% as compared to the S$23.5 million recorded in the previous year.
-Only one of our business segments however, showed an increase in their 2017 revenues.
+The 2018 financial was a positive year for our business in terms of Group revenue growth but a mixed one when we examine the performance of each of our business segments.
+The Group achieved consolidated revenue of S$31.5 million for the financial year 2018, an increase of 26.9% as compared to the S$24.8 million recorded in the previous year.

-Lower revenue at Unifiedcomms was caused by revenue from system sale contracts declining sharply to S$1.2million in 2017 from S$2.5 million in 2016.
-Unifiedcomms managed service revenues improved from S$9.7 million to S$10.5 million but the growth achieved was not enough to offset the sharp decline in system sale revenues.
-The PostPay (formerly Mobilization) unit within the Unifiedcomms business that focuses on amongst others, advanced prepaid credit solutions on a managed service model continued to show very good progress in 2017 and achieved significant growth.
-The growth achieved was unfortunately not sufficiently large to countervail the slow growth or decline in other managed service contracts.
+Slightly higher revenue at Unifiedcomms is attributable to the marginal increase in both system sale contracts and managed service revenues.
+The PostPay unit within the Unifiedcomms business that focuses on amongst others, advanced prepaid credit solutions on a managed service model continued to show good progress in 2018 to countervail the decline or slow growth in other managed service contracts.

-GlobeOSS continues to also have both its system sale and managed service business concentrated in the SEA region.
-The S$2.1 million increase in revenue from the SEA region is driven by the S$1.7 million increase in system sales and a S$0.4 million improvement in managed service revenues between 2016 and 2017.
+GlobeOSS continues to have both its system sale and managed service business concentrated in the SEA region.
+The S$6.6 million increase in revenue from the SEA region is driven by the S$5.5 million increase in system sales and a S$1.1 million improvement in managed service revenues between 2017 and 2018.

 Growth in both system sale and managed service revenues